tin2233/Customize-the-limit-on-the-number-of-hotspot-connections-for-Windows-devices/README.md

-This program can Customize the limit on the number of hotspot connections for Windows devices
+This program can Customize the limit on the number of hotspot connections for Windows devices(max to 128)

 # Getting Started
 1.open'automatically generated'